pg-spot-ops/pg-spot-operator/README.md

 # General idea

 * The user:
-  - Specifies a few key parameters like region, minimum CPU count and storage size
+  - Specifies a set of few key parameters like region, minimum CPUs / RAM and storage size and type (network EBS volumes or local volatile storage)
   - Specifies or mounts (Docker) the cloud credentials if no default AWS CLI (~/.aws/credentials) set up
 * The operator:
   - Finds the cheapest Spot instance for given HW requirements and launches a VM